-In this prayer method, after a devotional beginning time, one selects a “sacred word” that serves as a point of focus.
+In this prayer method, after a devotional beginning time, one uses a “sacred word” (for which she has prayed) that serves as a point of focus.
 If thoughts intrude and attempt to distract, one repeats the sacred word and brings the focus back to simply being in the presence of God.
 When I had initially attended the workshop, I used “trust” as my sacred word.

 Yesterday as I thought about attending today’s group, the word “give” kept coming to my mind.
 I shook it aside.
 Today when I arrived at the location and entered the room, I felt “give” strongly again.
 It was a bit annoying to me.
 I thought to myself, “Really, God?
 Don’t I give enough of my time, resources, energy……my life??????
 Can’t I just have something for ME????”

 For the last couple of months I have experienced fatigue to an extent I have rarely experienced in the past.
 By the end of the day I am exhausted.
 Most nights I sleep well, but I seldom awaken refreshed.
 I have been told by several people recently how tired I looked.
 One friend at church commented a couple of Sundays ago that she had a heart attack a few years ago and her ONLY symptom had been fatigue.
 That, and an increased incidence of headaches, sent me to my family practice physician for a physical.
 She ordered bloodwork, took an extensive family and personal medical history, talked to me about a variety of minor issues, adjusted some medication and supplements and sent me to a cardiologist for an evaluation.